What Makes a Great Local Business Website in 2026

 4. Social Proof Above the Fold

-Google review stars, review count, or a featured testimonial visible on the homepage without scrolling.
+Google stars, review count, or a featured testimonial — visible on the homepage without scrolling.
 Trust signals need to be immediate, not buried at the bottom.

 5. Fast Load Times

 Under 2.5 seconds on mobile.
-This is non-negotiable.
-Every additional second costs conversions and Google ranking position.
+Non-negotiable.
+Every additional second costs conversions and ranking position.

 6. Local SEO Structure